 - Start a replacement policy and cancel your old policy on the same day.
 You may end up with your old policy ending at 12:01 a.m. and the new policy not starting until 12:01 a.m. the next day.

 - Wait to shop and get a new policy or renew your old one until your expiration date.
 If you do this, you’re too late because your car insurance policy has already lapsed.

 - Make a renewal payment on your policy expiration date.
-This will result in a lapse since the coverage already expired at 12:01 a.m.
+This will result in a lapse since the coverage expired at 12:01 a.m.

-You can check with your state’s department of insurance to get specifics on their rules surrounding cancellation notices and if any grace period is given for auto policies.
+You can check with your state’s Department of Insurance to get specifics on their rules surrounding cancellation notices and if any grace period is given for auto policies.
 I wouldn’t get your hopes up, though, since your insurer already said your coverage had ended, and they should be abiding by state laws.

 As you’ve now discovered, a lapse in auto coverage is bad.
-First, since you’re uninsured you’re left financially responsible for damages you caused to others.
+First, since you’re uninsured, you’re left financially responsible for damages you caused to others.
 You’ll need to pay out-of-pocket for any damages your car sustained as well.

-Rating systems of car insurance providers vary greatly, so compare insurance rates with multiple insurers to find the one that doesn’t care as much about a small lapse in coverage and the at-fault accident you just had.
+Rating systems of car insurance providers vary greatly, so compare insurance rates with multiple insurers to find the one that doesn’t care as much about a slight lapse in coverage and the at-fault accident you just had.